 Summary

-It is also something that is also DIY friendly – and can be done in less than 10 minutes, even on a Monday morning, right before you jump into your vehicle for work.
+It’s also something that is DIY-friendly (and can be done in less than 10 minutes, even on a Monday morning, right before you jump into your vehicle for work).